Chandamama (2007 film): Soundtrack

-Music of Chandamama was launched on 20 August 2007 in a live telecasting of a private TV channel.
-This launch was attended by the cast and crewmembers of the film.
+The film's music was launched on 20 August 2007 in a live telecaste of a private TV channel.
+The launch was attended by the film cast and crew.
 K. M. Radha Krishnan composed the music.
-Krishna Vamsi released the audio and handed over the first cassette to producer C Kalyan.
+Krishna Vamsi released the audio and handed over the first cassette to producer C. Kalyan.
 Supreme Music bought the audio rights.

+Reception

+A critic from Rediff.com wrote that "On the whole, a good entertaining film and credit surely goes to Krishna Vamsi, the director".
+Jeevi of Idlebrain.com wrote that "The major entertainment in this film is provided by Ahuti Prasad and Navadeep.
+On the flip side, there is no emotional depth which we usually experience in Krishna Vamsi's films".

 Remakes

 Box office

-The film was highly successful at the box office and completed a 100-day run on 18 December 2007.
+The film was successful at the box office and completed a 100-day run on 18 December 2007.

-Satellite Rights
+Satellite rights

 The satellite rights of the film was sold to Zee Telugu.